TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

 backend modules is, *which* modules support it and what the *key* of the menu item is (in the above example it was 'tx\_infopagetsconfig\_webinfo').
-Modules extending the class "t3lib\_SCbase" will most likely provide this out-of-the-box since it is a part of the base class in t3lib\_SCbase::menuConfig().
+Modules extending the class "BaseScriptClass" will most likely provide this out-of-the-box since it is a part of the base class in BaseScriptClass::menuConfig().

 Examples from the TYPO3 core are listed in the table below: